Podcasts & RSS Feeds

 CWIEK: While Governor Snyder insists he does want to partner with cities, many of those cities' leaders see this personal property tax debate as a litmus test for just how serious Michigan is about re-investment.
 And everyone's eager to see just when the state's rebounding economy will make its communities better places to live.

 For NPR News, I'm Sarah Cwiek.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.